5monkeys/django-bananas/README.rst

  Admin API
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Django admin API for use with django-bananas.js (react admin site)
+Django admin API for use with django-bananas.js (react admin site).
+This feature requires installation with the `drf` extra.

 .. code-block:: py